Samantha Heath: Career

-Prior to joining LSx, Heath was Sustainability Manager for Future London, the capital's regeneration centre of excellence.
-From May 2000 until 2004, she was a London-wide London Assembly Member, where her roles included Deputy Chair of the London Assembly and Chair of the Assembly's Environment Committee.
+From May 2000 until 2004, she was a London-wide London Assembly Member, where her roles included deputy chair of the London Assembly and chair of the Assembly's Environment Committee.
+She was third on the Labour Party list in the 2000 London Assembly election and won a seat due to this.
+She led on environmental and energy issues in the Assembly, becoming the first chair of the Environment Committee, which she chaired for the whole four-year term.
+In the 2004 election the Labour Party failed to poll enough votes to give her a seat.

 In 2003, she was the Mayor's representative on the Energy Taskforce - part of the London Sustainable Development Commission, and responsible for setting a carbon emission reduction target for London.
 In 2004, she became chair of the DTI / GLA London Renewables group.
 As lead member for the Mayor on London Waste Action, the precursor to the London Waste & Recycling Board, she facilitated funding for London's waste awareness campaign.

 She wrote for various publications and spoke at numerous conferences and seminars on: community empowerment, lifestyle change, social marketing, air quality, energy, waste and other issues.
 For ten years, she was a National Executive Member of SERA - Labour's Environment Campaign.